-- TO: Senate Majority Leader John Flanagan Senate Coalition Co-Leader Jeffrey Klein Assembly Speaker Carl Heastie Members, Long Island Delegation of the New York State Legislature Members, Hudson Valley Delegation of the New York State Legislature Members, Independent Democratic Conference - FROM: Kevin W. Dahill, President and CEO - RE: A.1500 (Weinstein) on Assembly Calendar S.412 (DeFrancisco) - in Senate Judiciary Committee
+- TO: Senate Majority Leader John Flanagan Members, Long Island Delegation of the New York State Senate Members, Hudson Valley Delegation of the New York State Senate - FROM: Kevin W. Dahill, President and CEO - RE: S.412A (DeFrancisco) in Senate Judiciary Committee

-The Suburban Hospital Alliance of New York State urges your opposition to A.1500/S.412, legislation that would allow a plaintiff, when a judgment against a defendant remains unsatisfied after 30 days, to sue and collect the unsatisfied judgment from a third-party defendant.
+The Suburban Hospital Alliance of New York State urges your opposition to S.412A, legislation that would allow a plaintiff, when a judgment against a defendant remains unsatisfied after 30 days, to sue and collect the unsatisfied judgment from a third-party defendant.

 In essence the bill would give plaintiffs the opportunity to recover funds from a party they initially decided not to sue.
-A plaintiff already may recover funds from a third-party defendant if liability running to the plaintiff is proved and the impleading of the third party occurs within the statute of limitations applicable to the primary care.
-This bill allows a plaintiff to recover even if the plaintiff neglected to sue the entity and forsook its right to recover from the third party due to the tolling of the relevant statute of limitations.
+A plaintiff already may recover funds from a third-party defendant if liability to the plaintiff is proved and the impleading of the third party occurs within the statute of limitations.
+This bill allows a plaintiff to recover from the third party, even if the plaintiff neglected to sue the entity and forsook its right to recover, due to the tolling of the relevant statute of limitations.

 Furthermore, the premise of the legislation is that, by virtue of its presence in a lawsuit, a third-party defendant owes a duty to the plaintiff and has breached that duty.
 That is simply not the case.
 A third party's liability to a defendant may be due to contractual terms between the two, to which the plaintiff was neither a party nor a third-party beneficiary, and to which the plaintiff is not bound.
-It is inappropriate to grant a plaintiff recovery rights against a defendant that is not in contractual privity with, and owes no duty to, the plaintiff.
+It is inappropriate to grant a plaintiff recovery rights against a third-party defendant that is not in contractual privity with, and owes no duty to, the plaintiff.